 States and territories are primarily responsible for the quality of the MHE NMDS data they provide.
-However, the Department of Health and the AIHW undertake extensive validation.
-Validation is conducted in two stages: (1) The compliance stage is overseen by the Department of Health and managed by the AlHW and is concerned with ensuring that the data file will load and is structurally compliant.
-A non-compliant file is rejected and a new file needs to be submitted.
-(2) The data validation stage is managed by the AIHW and is primarily concerned with identifying and explaining or fixing inconsistent, anomalous, and exceptional issues, including invalid values, missing data and historical inconsistency.
-Potential validation errors are queried with jurisdictions, and corrections and resubmissions are made in response to these edit queries.
-The AIHW does not adjust data to account for possible data errors or missing or incorrect values.
-Jurisdictions are responsible for adjusting any data that is identified as problematic and resubmitting improved data files.
+The AlHW undertake extensive validation after files are submitted for review.
+Validation is conducted in two stages: (1) The compliance stage is managed by the AlHW and is concerned with ensuring that the file is structurally compliant.
+(2) The data validation stage is managed by the AlHW and is primarily concerned with identifying and explaining or fixing inconsistent, anomalous, and exceptional issues, including invalid values, missing data and historical inconsistency.